 Welcome and thank you for visiting the official website of the United States Senate Committee on Veterans’ Affairs.

-This website is meant to be a useful resource for critical news and information for our nation’s veterans, their families, caregivers and physicians and all those who care about veterans’ issues.
-Your concerns, struggles and stories will assist our committee as we work to ensure that the needs of veterans are adequately and timely met so that we can honor the promises our government has made to our veterans.
+This website is meant to be a useful resource for critical news and information for our nation’s veterans, their families, caregivers, physicians and all those who care about veterans’ issues.
+Your concerns or comments will assist our committee as we work to ensure that we timely and adequately meet the needs of our veterans so that we can honor the promises our government has made to our veterans.
 Please use the “Contact Us” section to share them with me.